 Vision: A Journal for Church and Theology is published semi-annually by Canadian Mennonite University and Anabaptist Mennonite Biblical Seminary.
 Vision seeks to encourage theological reflection by church leaders on the identity, mission, and practices of the church from an Anabaptist-Mennonite perspective.

-For over thirty years, Direction has been addressing biblical, theological, historical, ethical, and church-related issues.
+For over 30 years, Direction has been addressing biblical, theological, historical, ethical, and church-related issues.
 A semiannual publication, Direction is supported by Mennonite Brethren higher education institutions in the United States and Canada.

 All of Direction's back issues since its founding in 1972 are now available on the journal's website and may be searched, studied, downloaded, and printed.
 The journal is supported by the U.S. and Canadian M.B. conferences and by six M.B. educational institutions.
 It was founded as a medium for research and conversation on issues of importance to the church.